Information about our services for patients and families.Find out more

 A. Care is provided to patients free of charge.
 As an independent charity, the hospice is largely dependent on the generosity of the local community to fund its services.

-A. The hospice is not part of the NHS, only a quarter of this funding is received from the NHS Sussex Community Trust and Coastal West Sussex Clinical Commissioning Group each year.
-Running our hospice costs over £5 million annually, so we do rely heavily on fundraising, charity events and donations.
+A. The hospice is not part of the NHS, less than a quarter of this funding is received from the NHS Sussex Community Trust and Coastal West Sussex Clinical Commissioning Group each year.
+Running our hospice costs over £6 million annually, so we do rely heavily on fundraising, charity events and donations.

 A. There are many ways in which you can support St Barnabas House.
 Please visit the Get Involved section of this site to find out how you can support us.